jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

   sunk costs - The decision should be based upon its value in todays market.
 Investment costs should not be part of the decision.

+# Questions From Managers

+1. Where do you see yourself in 5 years?

+  (A person should have some sort of specific goal for the future.)

+1. Do you have any questions for me?

+  (Having lots of interesting questions helps to show interest.)

 # Questions From Electrical Engineers and Programmers

 1. What is your favorite programming language?